 This table describes the commands on the HDL Analyst->Hierarchical and HDL Analyst->Current Level submenus.
-For procedures on using these commands, see Analyzing With the Standard HDL Analyst Tool, on page 330 of the User Guide.
+For procedures on using these commands, see Analyzing With the Standard HDL Analyst Tool, on page 336 of the User Guide.

-HDL Analyst Command Description Hierarchical->Expand Expands paths from selected pins and/or ports up to the nearest objects on any hierarchical level, according to pin/port directions.
+Description Expands paths from selected pins and/or ports up to the nearest objects on any hierarchical level, according to pin/port directions.
 The result is a filtered schematic.
 Operates hierarchically, on lower schematic levels as well as the current level.
 Successive Expand commands expand the paths further, based on the new current selection.
-Hierarchical->Expand to Register/Port Expands paths from selected pins and/or ports, in the port/pin direction, up to the next register, port, or black box.
+Expands paths from selected pins and/or ports, in the port/pin direction, up to the next register, port, or black box.
 The result is a filtered schematic.
 Operates hierarchically, on lower schematic levels as well as the current level.
-Hierarchical->Expand Paths Shows all logic, on any hierarchical level, between two or more selected instances, pins, or ports.
+Shows all logic, on any hierarchical level, between two or more selected instances, pins, or ports.
 The result is a filtered schematic.
 Operates hierarchically, on lower schematic levels as well as the current level.
-Hierarchical->Expand Inwards Expands within the hierarchy of an instance, from the lower-level ports that correspond to the selected pins, to the nearest objects and no further.
+Expands within the hierarchy of an instance, from the lower-level ports that correspond to the selected pins, to the nearest objects and no further.
 The result is a filtered schematic.
 Operates hierarchically, on lower schematic levels as well as the current level.
-Hierarchical->Goto Net Driver Displays the unfiltered schematic sheet that contains the net driver for the selected net.
+Displays the unfiltered schematic sheet that contains the net driver for the selected net.
 Operates hierarchically, on lower schematic levels as well as the current level.
-Hierarchical->Select Net Driver Selects the driver for the selected net.
+Selects the driver for the selected net.
 The result is a filtered schematic.
 Operates hierarchically, on lower schematic levels as well as the current level.
-Hierarchical->Select Net Instances Selects instances connected to the selected net.
+Selects instances connected to the selected net.
 The result is a filtered schematic.
 Operates hierarchically, on lower schematic levels as well as the current level.
-Current Level->Expand Expands paths from selected pins and/or ports up to the nearest objects on the current level, according to pin/port directions.
+Expands paths from selected pins and/or ports up to the nearest objects on the current level, according to pin/port directions.
 The result is a filtered schematic.
 Limited to all sheets on the current schematic level.
 This command is only available if a HDL Analyst view is open.
 Successive Expand commands expand the paths further, based on the new current selection.